Gen Z in the workplace: How they are creating a shift in corporate culture

 Next, focus more on developing diversity in your company!
 This can be done a number of ways, such as partnering with a variety of universities in different locations with different demographics.
 Or, to increase gender diversity, have female spokeswoman speak about their experience and play a larger role in the recruiting process.

 However, this diversity must also be maintained internally and greater attention needs to be paid to diversity and inclusion practices, which can include bias training and team building workshops.

 Additionally, as Gen Z is just entering the workforce, it is important for companies to develop robust training programs to ensure their success in the company and in their careers.
 This might include having workplace mentors, graduate schemes that allow for clear career progression, or apprenticeship programs.

 Finally, companies should embrace technology!
 Whether your company is transitioning to a hybrid model or are working in the office, implementing technology can greatly increase efficiency, improve communication, and create a better company culture.

 We, at deskbird, believe technology is central to collaboration.
-That is why we have created hybrid scheduling software to allow teams to schedule when they will be in the office!
+That is why we have created week planning software to allow teams to schedule when they will be in the office!

 ➡️ Do you want to learn more about how technology can increase collaboration?
-Check out our article about our hybrid scheduling feature.
+Check out our article about our facility management.

 Gen Z is the future of business and has the power to transform the way we work, but many businesses write them off because of their age and limited experience.
 What many companies don’t realize is that this generation is the future of their company and will determine their success for years to come.
 Gen Z in the workplace is the catalyst for this shift in corporate culture and it is time for businesses to evolve with it.